Connect with us

 The Bottom Line

 Optoma is making an interesting move in the UST space with the release of the Photon Go.
-On the one hand, is it very compact, making it very easy to move around where needed, and the rechargeable battery certainly adds to its versatility; although we’re not sure how only 90 minutes of playtime is going to work for those watching a movie with a longer duration if they don’t have a power source nearby.
+On the one hand, is it very compact, making it very easy to move around where needed, and the rechargeable battery certainly adds to its versatility.
+Although we’re not sure how only 90 minutes of playtime is going to work for those watching a movie with a longer duration if they don’t have a power source nearby.

-However, in comparison to the not-too-much-more expensive GT3500HDR, it has a relatively low light output at only 650 lumens.
+However, in comparison to the not-too-much-more expensive Optoma GT3500HDR, it has a relatively low light output at only 650 lumens.
 This also means that even though it is HDR compatible, you won’t get the same HDR viewing experience as you would with the GT3500HDR or other projector with a higher lumen rating.

 Also, for gaming, the Photon Go has a longer lag time than the GT3500HDR, making it more suitable for novice, casual gamers than serious dedicated gamers.